-The level of CO_2 , which contributes the most to global warming of all the greenhouse gases, has been increasing since the pre-industrial period.
-Global mean concentrations reflect an annual increase, and the annual mean concentration was 363 ppm in 1997.
+The level of $CO_2$ , which of all the greenhouse gases contributes most to global warming, has been increasing since the pre-industrial period.
+Global mean concentrations reflect an annual increase, and the annual mean concentration was 369 ppm in 2000.
 Concentrations peak in northern high and mid-latitudes, suggesting strong net sources in these areas.

-The global growth rate is 1.5 ppm/year on average for 1983-1997.
+The global growth rate is 1.6 ppm/year on average for the period 1983-2000.
 However, growth rates vary significantly interannually.
-The high growth rates in 1983, 1987/1988, 1994/1995, and 1997 are associated with warm events of El Niño-Southern Oscillation (ENSO).
-The anomalously strong El Niño event in 1997/1998 brought about record-breaking high increases in 1998 at Mauna Loa in Hawaii, U.S.A. and Ryori in Japan.
-However, the data reported to the WDCGG so far have not proved that such high growth rates will appear worldwide.
-The exceptionally low growth rates in 1992, including negative values as well for northern high latitudes, were caused by low global air temperatures following the eruption of Mt.
+The high growth rates in 1983, 1987/1988, 1994/1995 and 1997/1998 are associated with the warm events of El Niño-Southern Oscillation (ENSO).
+The anomalously strong El Niño event in 1997/1998 brought about worldwide high increases in 1998.
+The exceptionally low growth rates in 1992, including negative values also for northern high latitudes, were caused by low global air temperatures following the eruption of Mt.
 Pinatubo in 1991.

-Amplitudes of the seasonal cycle are clearly large in northern high and mid-latitudes and small in low latitudes and the Southern Hemisphere.
-The northern seasonal cycle mainly reflects seasonal variation in absorption/emission in the biosphere there, while the southern cycle reflects oceanic variations and biomass burning in addition to the influence of the biosphere.
+Amplitudes of the seasonal cycle are clearly large in northern high and mid-latitudes and small in the Southern Hemisphere.
+The northern seasonal cycle mainly reflects seasonal variation in the absorption/emission in the biosphere there, while the southern cycle reflects oceanic variations and biomass burning in addition to the influence of the biosphere.
 In southern low latitudes, an annual cycle cannot be seen clearly but a semiannual cycle can.
-This is probably due to two opposing factors, i.e., the direct influence of sources and sinks there and diffusion of the out-of-phase seasonal variation from the Northern Hemisphere.
+This is probably due to two opposing factors, i.e., the direct influence of sources and sinks there and the propagation of the out-of-phase seasonal variation from the Northern Hemisphere.

-2. Methane (CH4)
+2. Methane $(CH_4)$

-CH_4 is the second most significant greenhouse gas, and levels have been increasing since the beginning of the 19th century.
-Global mean concentrations reflect an annual increase, and the annual average concentration was 1749 ppb in 1998.
-The annual concentrations produce a peak in the northernmost latitudes and decrease toward the southernmost latitudes, suggesting significant net sources in northern high latitudes.
+$CH_4$ is the second most significant greenhouse gas, and its level has been increasing since the beginning of the 19th century.
+Global mean concentrations reflect an annual increase, and the annual average concentration was 1784 ppb in 2000.
+The annual concentrations produce a peak in the northernmost latitudes and decrease toward the southernmost latitudes, suggesting significant net sources in northern latitudes.

-The global growth rate is 9 ppb/year on average for 1984-1998, but the rates show a distinct decrease from the 1980s to 1990s.
+The global growth rate is 8 ppb/year on average for the period 1984-2000, but the rates show a distinct decrease from the 1980s to 1990s.
 Growth rates decreased significantly in some years, including 1992, when large negative values were recorded in northern high latitudes, and 1996, when growth almost stopped in many regions.
-However, both hemispheres experienced high growth rates in 1998, caused by exceptionally high global mean air temperature.
-In the 1990s, CH_4 growth rates varied in parallel with anomalies in global mean air temperature on an annual-mean basis.
+However, both hemispheres experienced high growth rates in 1998, caused by an exceptionally high global mean air temperature.
+In the 1990s, $CH_4$ growth rates varied in parallel with anomalies in the global mean air temperature on an annual mean basis.

 Monthly mean concentrations have a seasonal variation with high concentrations in winter and low ones in summer.
-Unlike CO_2 , amplitudes of the seasonal cycle are large for CH_4 not only in the Northern Hemisphere but also in southern high and mid-latitudes.
+Unlike $CO_2$ , amplitudes of the seasonal cycle are large for $CH_4$ not only in the Northern Hemisphere but also in southern high and mid-latitudes.
 In southern low latitudes, a distinct semi-annual component with a secondary maximum in boreal winter overlays the annual component.
-This is attributed to the large-scale transport of CH_4 from the Northern Hemisphere.
-This phenomenon is seen at stations in the western Indian Ocean and the western to central equatorial Pacific.
+This is attributed to the large-scale transportation of $CH_4$ from the Northern Hemisphere.

-3. Nitrous Oxide (N2O)
+3. Nitrous Oxide $(N_2O)$

 Nitrous oxide is an important greenhouse gas, and its level is increasing on a global scale.
-Data for N_2O reported to the WDCGG show that concentrations increased at about 0.7-0.8 ppb/year from 1987 to 1989 in the Northern Hemisphere, and that this long-term increase continued in the 1990s.
+Data for $N_2O$ reported to the WDCGG show that concentrations are increasing in both hemispheres.